schollz/_core/docs/content/effects/scratch.md

 +++

-The Scratch effect simulates a record scratch by rapidly changing the playback speed, with a rate knob to adjust the frequency of speed alterations.
+The Scratch effect replicates a record scratch by rapidly altering the playback speed, and includes a rate knob to adjust the frequency of speed changes.